joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6795958/2025/11/11/jj-mccarthy-vikings-growing-pains/

 **England point to 'volume of cricket' as justification for solitary Ashes warm-up fixture**\
-`Assistant coach Marcus Trescothick has pointed to a cluttered calendar which has limited the team to a solitary warm-up fixture`\
+`Assistant coach Marcus Trescothick has pointed to a cluttered calendar which has limited the team to a single warm-up fixture`\
 https://nytimes.com/athletic/6797198/2025/11/11/england-ashes-warmup-trescothick/

 **Epic collapse: Blue Jackers fritter away late two-goal lead, lose to Oilers in OT**\